riscv-non-isa/riscv-elf-psabi-doc/riscv-elf.md

 reference, the caller allocates memory for the return value, and passes the address as an implicit first parameter.

-The stack grows downwards and the stack pointer shall be aligned to a 128-bit boundary upon procedure entry.
+The stack grows towards negative addresses and the stack pointer shall be aligned to a 128-bit boundary upon procedure entry.
 In the standard ABI, the stack pointer must remain aligned throughout procedure execution.
 Non-standard ABI code must realign the stack pointer prior to invoking standard ABI procedures.
 The operating system